Resources Theatre

 Working Towards Effective Waste Management for a Sustainable Society

 Hong Kong is entering a transformative era where waste management evolves from a municipal necessity into a high-value growth sector.
-By leveraging the city’s unique “Super-Connector” status, this session explores the immense commercial opportunities emerging at the intersection of national-level plans, local government policy, and the unique yet pivotal role Hong Kong plays in the Greater Bay Area.
+By leveraging the city’s unique “Super-Connector” status, this session explores the immense commercial opportunities emerging at the intersection of national-level plans, local government policy, and the unique yet pivotal role Hong Kong plays.

-Our panel, comprising government officials and multi-industry business leaders, will examine successful waste management models from neighboring GBA cities to identify transferable innovations in policy and technology.
+Our panel, comprising government officials and multi-industry business leaders, will examine successful waste management models from beyond our borders to identify transferable innovations in policy and technology.
 By fostering knowledge exchange and collaboration, the discussion will focus on how businesses can capitalize on regional synergies to drive large-scale impacts in resource recovery.
-We will explore how Hong Kong can bypass long-standing hurdles, aligning our local expertise with those of the GBA and beyond to build a world-class sustainability hub.
+We will explore how Hong Kong can bypass long-standing hurdles, aligning our local expertise with those beyond our borders to build a world-class sustainability hub.

 Session Learnings:

-- Identify specific, successful waste management and circular economy models from GBA cities that can be adapted to Hong Kong’s high-density urban environment.
+- Identify specific, successful waste management and circular economy models from beyond our borders that can be adapted to Hong Kong’s high-density urban environment.

 - Gain insights into how Hong Kong’s regulatory framework is evolving to better harmonize with regional standards, facilitating smoother cross-border collaboration.

-- Understand how leveraging Hong Kong’s “Super-Connector” status can help businesses attract green investment by serving as a gateway to GBA sustainability projects.
+- Understand how leveraging Hong Kong’s “Super-Connector” status can help businesses attract green investment by serving as a gateway to regional sustainability projects.

 - Discover established platforms and informal channels for ongoing knowledge exchange between Hong Kong industry leaders and their regional counterparts.